pyos/dg/addon/readline/README.md

 #### Autocompletion

-Add the `Completion` mix-in to enable autocompletion; the `completion_key` attribute sets the keybinding.
+Add the `Completion` mix-in to enable autocompletion.

 ```dg
 MyReadline2 = subclass readline.Completion MyReadline where